News | Industrial Combustion Equipment

 - Where are the new technological trends in combustion equipment going?

 The challenge of recent years continues.
-The generation of Combustion technologies evolve towards a constant reduction of emissions.
+The generation of new combustion technologies evolve towards a constant reduction of emissions.
 The regulations are increasingly restrictive, which leads us to increase the capacity to manufacture more environmentally friendly equipment.
 Another way of natural evolution is the opening to alternative fuels because it is clear that it is the future to come.
 A possible substitute will be hydrogen, which does not produce CO2 but does produce NOx, and this is where combustion equipment and systems specially designed to reduce nitrogen oxides come into play.
 Hydrogen can be a transition element, an intermediate step from traditional hydrocarbons, such as natural gas, to fully renewable energies, such as wind and solar.
 The challenge for the industry is to continue manufacturing less and less polluting equipment and also to use less polluting fuels.

 - What role does R + D + i play in companies that generate new technologies, such as E&M Combustión?